FlowiseAI/FlowiseDocs/integrations/langchain/document-loaders/spider-web-scraper-crawler.md

 ## Get Started

 1. Go to the [Spider.cloud](https://spider.cloud/?ref=flowise) website and sign up for a free account.
-2. Once you have an account, go to the [Credits](https://spider.cloud/credits/new) tab and click "CUSTOM", then enter "$3" in the field and click "Purchase".
-This will take you to the stripe checkout page, here you can enter "FLOWISE01" as a coupon code to get the $3 credit for free.
-3. Once you have added the credit to your account, go to the [API Keys](https://spider.cloud/api-keys) and create a new API key.
+2. Then go to the [API Keys](https://spider.cloud/api-keys) and create a new API key.
-4. Copy the API key and paste it into the "Credential" field in the Spider node.
+3. Copy the API key and paste it into the "Credential" field in the Spider node.

 ## Scrape & Crawl